The Atlantic Cities, January 29, 2013

 “We started realizing that if we could get the real-life data, we could use the same social map system we have [for Plymouth and Hello World] and apply it to the whole city,” Paffendorf says.
 “You could mouse over every parcel and see who owns it; if it’s the city, if it’s private, if it’s vacant, if it’s for sale, then you could click on it and comment on it.
 Block by block, people in the city could have a conversation about the things they want to see.”

-Work, though, is what this D.I.Y. city has not shied away from.
 In June a group including Mr. Paffendorf of Loveland spent $1,000 for two abandoned houses across from the vacant Michigan Central Station, a symbol of Detroit’s decline, and, along with the Packard plant, a must-stop on any hardscrabble tour.
 They renamed the buildings — shells filled with debris and a few squatters — Imagination Station and hope to transform them into an artists’ enclave and green space.
-There wasn’t much to see yet, but Mr. Paffendorf offered a tour.
-“Welcome home,” he said, pushing open the battered door, with a hole where the lock should be.

 The Imagination Station is exploding from the ashes of a firebombed flophouse standing — barely — in the shadow of Detroit's abandoned, antique train station.
 Painted colors splash from a second story window, and people congregate on the lawn to plan the future.